Logo

 • Workflow Rules: Deprecated for new use as of 2023.

-• Process Builder: No new features; slated for retirement by 2026 (per Salesforce’s 2024 roadmap).
+• Process Builder: No new features; scheduled for retirement by 2026, according to Salesforce’s 2024 roadmap.

 • Flow Builder: Receives all new automation features and enhancements.

 To ease the transition, Salesforce offers the Migrate to Flow tool, which converts existing Process Builder processes and Workflow Rules into Flows.
-While not fully automated, it simplifies migration by mapping actions and conditions.
+Although not fully automated, it simplifies migration by mapping actions and conditions.

 Why Transition to Flow?